Joey King: Early life

+King was born in Los Angeles on July 30, 1999.
+She has two older sisters, one of whom is actress Hunter King.
+Her mother is of Jewish descent.
+King has said, "I'm Jewish, but I'm not really, really religious."

-King was born in Los Angeles, California, to Terry and Jamie King.
-King began acting professionally at the age of 4, starting with a commercial for Life Cereal.
+As a child, she sang a cappella for a talent show at the Simi Valley Cultural Arts Center and performed with the Stage Door Children's Theatre in Agoura.
+King attended Phoenix Ranch School in Simi Valley.
+King began acting professionally at the age of four in a commercial for Life Cereal.
 She has also been in commercials for AT&T, Kay Jewelers, and Eggo.
-King attended Phoenix Ranch School in Simi Valley.
-As a child, King sang a cappella for a talent show at the Simi Valley Cultural Arts Center.
-She also performed with the Stage Door Children's Theatre in Agoura.
-She has two older sisters, actresses Kelli King and Hunter King.
-King has stated, "I'm Jewish, but I'm not really, really religious."

 Career

-20082016: Beginnings and child acting
+2006–2016: Beginnings and child acting

-King voiced the yellow fur ball Katie in the animated feature Horton Hears a Who!
-(2008).
-She also appeared in Quarantine (2008).
+King made her debut in the 2007 film Reign Over Me.
+In 2008, she voiced the yellow fur ball Katie in the animated feature Horton Hears a Who! and also appeared in Quarantine.
 In 2010, she guest-starred in the series Ghost Whisperer.
 She was also featured in The Suite Life of Zack & Cody as Emily Mason in two episodes.
-Other television appearances include Entourage, CSI: Crime Scene Investigation, Medium., and Life in Pieces.
+Other television appearances include Jericho, Entourage, CSI: Crime Scene Investigation, Medium and Life in Pieces.

-King's first lead role was in the 2010 film Ramona and Beezus, an adaptation of the Beverly Cleary book series, starring as Ramona Quimby.
-She also released a single for the movie called "Ramona Blue".
+King's first lead role was Ramona Quimby in the 2010 film Ramona and Beezus, an adaptation of the Beverly Cleary book series.
+She also released a single for the movie called "Ramona Blue."
 Her role in the film won her a Young Artist Award.
 King was featured in Battle: Los Angeles, where she played a girl named Kirsten.
 Also in 2011, she co-starred in Crazy, Stupid, Love.
-As well, she appeared in Taylor Swift's "Mean" music video as a young student at the school cafeteria rejected by her peers.
+She also appeared in Taylor Swift's "Mean" music video as a young student at the school cafeteria rejected by her peers.

 King had a role in Christopher Nolan's third Batman film, The Dark Knight Rises (2012), as a young Talia al Ghul.
-She also filmed the short-lived comedy series Bent, had guest appearances in New Girl and was on the final episode of The Haunting Hour: The Series, "Goodwill Towards Men."
+She also filmed the short-lived comedy series Bent, had guest appearances in New Girl and was on the final episode of The Haunting Hour: The Series, "Goodwill Towards Men".
 In 2013, King appeared in Oz the Great and Powerful, Family Weekend, White House Down, and The Conjuring.
 In 2014, she appeared in Wish I Was Here, as well as in Fargo as Greta Grimly, daughter of police officer Gus Grimly.
 In 2016, King was cast in the coming-of-age drama film The Possibility of Fireflies.
 She played the lead character Clare in the 2017 horror-thriller film Wish Upon.
-She also had a role in Slender Man which was released in 2018.
+She also had a role in the supernatural horror film Slender Man, which was released in 2018.